quasarframework/quasar/docs/src/pages/options/app-internationalization.md

 export { i18n }
 ```

+3. Create a folder (/src/i18n/) in your app which will hold the definitions for each language that you'll support.
+Example: [src/i18n](https://github.com/quasarframework/quasar-starter-kit/tree/master/template/src/i18n).
+Notice the "import messages from 'src/i18n'" from step 2.
+This is step where you write the content that gets imported.

-3. Now reference this file in `quasar.config.js` in `boot` section:
+4. Now reference this file in `quasar.config.js` in `boot` section:

 ```js
 // quasar.conf.js